jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The first mechanical tools, such as weaving looms and drill presses, significantly sped up our manufacturing.
 However, they were so large and expensive that printers, blacksmiths, and other specialists couldn't afford to own their own tools anymore.
 Main Street gradually lost out to the industrial production line and the big companies that ran them.

 That's why corporations populated the world with mechanical products during the Industrial Age.
 They installed colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
 This era of mass-production chipped away at "Main Street" economics by centralizing production inside a few companies.
-If you've ever watched business news, and their per second stock price changes, remorseless take-over bids, and vicious drive for profits, you've seen how hard it is for a big company to stay alive in the Industrial Age.
+If you've ever watched business news, and their per second stock price changes, remorseless take-over bids, and vicious drive for profits, you've seen how hard it is for a big company to stay alive in the Industrial Age's ceaseless war for market share.

 In short, in the era of mass-production companies live to compete.